 Consider your financial goals.
 Are you trying to save for a down payment on a house or car?
 Do you hope to contribute to your child’s college tuition one day?
 Consider applying your tax refund toward these goals.
 If you don’t yet have a set of short-term and long-term financial goals, put one together.
 You’ll be more conscientious about how you spend your tax refund, or any other extra money that comes your way.

 Save it for a rainy day.
-Why not give yourself an even bigger return on your tax refund by putting the money into a savings account, CD or retirement fund?
+Why not give yourself an even bigger return on your tax refund by putting the money into a savings account–or an emergency savings account, CD or retirement fund?
 Your tax refund will continue to grow if you put it into savings or invest the money.
 Plus, it’s always helpful to have a savings account to draw from when a major car repair bill, medical emergency or other unexpected expense comes along.
 That way, you don’t have to borrow money and add to your debt-load.

 Keep things in perspective.
 Working your way out of debt can seem like a daunting task.
 Perhaps you assume that a small tax refund check won’t make enough of a dent in your debt.
 Think again.
 Every little bit helps.
 Paying down debt takes time, but steadily increasing your monthly payments does have an impact.
 Just stay focused on the end goal.
 It may take years to pay off your debt, but your ultimate reward — being debt-free — will be well worth the effort.

 If debt is a continuing problem, consider a credit counselor.
 Certified consumer credit counseling agencies can assist people who are facing financial challenges and are looking for debt relief.
-The BBB has information on more than 2,000 Credit & Debt Counseling firms, including hundreds of Accredited Businesses.
-BBB Business Reviews are available for free at www.bbb.org.
+BBB has information on more than 2,000 Credit & Debt Counseling firms, including hundreds of Accredited Businesses.
+BBB Business Reviews are available for free at www.tulsa.bbb.org/search.

 Consider investing in your home or in others.
 Even if your finances are in good shape, your refund check provides the opportunity to improve your life or the lives of others.
 Use the money to spruce up your home or make it more energy-efficient.
 Improve your career opportunities by taking a class or training course.
 Use your refund to teach your older children how to handle money.
 Give them a portion of the refund and help them budget for school, clothing and entertainment expenses and savings.
 Finally, you may want to donate your tax refund to a charitable organization.
 You’ll help improve the lives of others, and your charitable gift may reduce next year’s tax burden.
 Check out BBB Wise Giving Alliance at www.bbb.org/charity for more information on trustworthy charities.